bunnyandtiger/bunnyandtiger.github.io/docs/_posts/2021-02-20-oven-roasted-asparagus.md

     3. Dry them thoroughly and put them on a baking tray with aluminum foil

-    4. Coat them with 1/2 tbsp of oil, moving them around with hands to coat them very evenly.
+    4. Coat them with 1/2 tbsp of olive oil, moving them around with hands to coat them very evenly.

     5. Salt them with small salt shaker.

     6. Pepper them, about 5 cranks per stick

-    7. Put them on the bottom rack at 400 degrees.
+    7. Put them on the bottom rack at 400 degrees for 30 min.
 Does not need to preheat.
 When it's done, they should be slightly wrinkly and some of the foil should have browned.
 ---

 Easy and delicious.
 Will lead to interesting smells.